-The NCRP Policy Review Panel forms Ad Hoc Committees on an as needed basis to address a short duration issue or topic.
-The Committee is not subject to the Brown Act and is disbanded once the topic has been addressed and outcomes have been reported to the Policy Review Panel.
-NCRP Ad Hoc Committees consist solely of less than a quorum of the Policy Review Panel and Technical Peer Review Committee and may include members of the Policy Review Panel and Technical Peer Review Committee and NCRP Staff.
+The NCRP Policy Review Panel forms Ad Hoc Committees on an as-as-needed basis to address a short duration issue or topic.
+The se committees are is not subject to the Brown Act and are is disbanded once the topic has been addressed and outcomes have been reported to the Policy Review Panel.
+NCRP Ad Hoc Committees must comprise consist solely of less than a quorum of the Policy Review Panel PRP and Technical Peer Review Committee and may include members of the Policy Review Panel PRP and Technical Peer Review Committee TPRC and NCRP core staff and consultants.

-Matching Funds - Sonoma County Water Agency
+Matching Funds - Sonoma Water County Water Agency

-Since the inception of the NCRP, substantial matching funds and allocation of staff resources have been provided by the Sonoma County Water Agency (SCWA).
-SCWA has led the planning, outreach and funding application elements of the planning process, and has contracted with West Coast Watershed to support these efforts.
+Since the inception of the NCRP, substantial matching funds and allocation of staff resources have been provided by the Sonoma County Water Agency (Sonoma Water CWA).
+Sonoma Water supports CWA has led-the planning, outreach, legislative and funding application elements on behalf of the of the NCRP planning process, and has contracted with West Coast Watershed to lead support these efforts.
+Sonoma Water assigns staff as part of the core staff and consultant team to advise and coordinate on plan development, funding applications, meeting planning and outreach.
+List here how SCWA and Mendo fit with the IRWM requirements?

-Regional Contract Management
+Regional Contract Management - Humboldt County

 In 2005, the PRP unanimously nominated the County of Humboldt to act as the regional applicant and Regional Manager of grant funds for the NCRP.
-To date the County of Humboldt has successfully managed over \$67 million in grant funding for 90 NCRP implementation projects.
-The Regional

-Management Team provides QA/QC on all invoices and progress reports submitted by sub-grantees prior to compiling regular grant progress reports and invoices to submit to the granting agency.
-Auditable files are maintained and publicly available through an innovative web-based project management tool.
-In addition, the County of Humboldt NCRP team acts as the liaison between the project proponents (sub-grantees, sub-contractors) and the granting agency to streamline communications.
+To date the County of Humboldt has successfully managed over \$67-85 million in grant funding for over 25090 NCRP planning and implementation projects.
+The Regional Contract Management Team provides QA/QC on all invoices and progress reports submitted by sub-grantees prior to compiling regular grant progress reports and invoices to submit to the granting agency.
+Auditable files are maintained and publicly available through an innovative webbased project management tool.
+The addition, the County of Humboldt NCRP team maintains auditable files and acts as the liaison between the project proponents-sponsors (sub-grantees, sub-contractors) and the granting agency to streamline communications.
+The County of Humboldt assigns staff to act as part of the core staff and consultant team to advise and coordinate on plan development, funding applications, meeting planning and outreach.
 A graphic describing the NCRP Management Structure and Roles can be found in Appendix C.